ollama/ollama/README.md

 Hello!
 It's your friend Mario.
 ```

-### Edit existing modelfile to customize the settings
+### Edit existing modelfile to reduce VRAM usage

-* Step 1. get the model file for an existing model
+1. Get the model file for an existing model

-assuming that your model name is `nous-hermes:13b` -- replace this with your model name
+Assuming that your model name is `nous-hermes:13b` -- replace this with your model name

 ```bash
 ollama show --modelfile nous-hermes:13b > custom.modelfile
 ```

-* Step 2.
-Add the settings you want to change to the modelfile using your favorite editor
+2. Add the settings you want to change to the modelfile using your favorite editor

 For example, to attempt to load 20 layers into the GPU, and leave the rest of them to the CPU; and to use only 4 CPU threads, add the following lines to the modelfile: